Listen to this article

 How to manage credit risk:

-- Check credit ratings: Use Moody's, S&P, Fitch ratings
+- Check credit ratings: Look at ratings from agencies like Moody's, S&P, and Fitch.

-- Diversify issuers: Don't put all money in one company
+- Diversify your issuers: Don't put all your eggs in one corporate basket.

-- Monitor credit quality: Watch for rating downgrades
+- Monitor credit quality: Watch for news that could lead to a rating downgrade.

 Risk 3: Liquidity Risk